timpreza/CSF-Solver/README.md

 # ENG222-Project-1
 Coded in C++, this program will find the following for concurrent system of forces:
   - Resultant and magnitude
-  - Orientation of angle with respect to x-axis
+  - Orientation of angle with respect to positive x-axis
   - Quadrant location

 The following information is needed for the program: